vippsas/vipps-report-api/vipps-report-api-faq.md

 In short: The following API keys give access to the Report API:
 * The merchant's own API keys (the same API keys that are used to make payments)
 * Partner keys (the same API keys that are used to make payments)
-* Accounting partners' API keys (after the merchant has given the accounting partner access)
+* Accounting partners' API keys (the API keys provided to the accounting partner after the merchant has given the accounting partner access)

 ### The merchant's own API keys